Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-Meanwhile, we observed that the two pure pseudocode-based translation strategies (i.e., {\svp} and {\svpp}) only produce comparable or even worse performance than direct translation ({\sd}).
+Meanwhile, we observed that the two pure pseudocode-based translation strategies (i.e., {\svp} and {\svpp}) produced only comparable or even worse performance than direct translation ({\sd}).
 Specifically, {\svpp} increased pass@10 of {\sd} by only 0.60\%, 0.83\%, and 2.81\% on three levels on average; {\svp} even led to drops in pass@10 rate by 6.30\%, 10.81\%, and 16.26\%.
-The results demonstrate that when conducting semantic translation via pseudocode, LLMs also failed to translate a few programs that could be correctly translated by direct translation, indicating that direct translation and pseudocode-based translation are complementary at the current stage.
-We discuss potential causes of this underperformance via case studies in \Cref{subsec: case-study}; we also explore the potential of pure pseudocode-based code translation based on higher-quality pseudocode in RQ4 (\Cref{subsec:rq4}).
+The results demonstrate that when conducting semantic translation via pseudocode, LLMs also failed to translate a few programs that could be correctly translated by direct translation.
+This indicates that direct translation and pseudocode-based translation are complementary at the current stage.
+We discuss how this underperformance can be attributed to incorrect, incomplete, and ambiguous pseudocode via case studies in \Cref{subsec: case-study}, and we also explore the potential of pure pseudocode-based code translation based on higher-quality pseudocode in RQ4 (\Cref{subsec:rq4}).

-\textit{Difficulty-wise.} We also notice that the improvement from hybrid strategies is more significant for harder tasks.
-Specifically, the improvement in pass@10 rate brought by {\sdvp} and {\sdvpp} over {\sd} increases by 3.96\% and 4.10\% on easy-level tasks, while 12.04\% and 13.75\% on hard-level tasks on average, respectively.
-The results indicate that pseudocode-based code translation is notably helpful to complement direct translation on relatively complicated programs.
+\textit{Difficulty-wise.} We also notice that the improvement of hybrid strategies is more significant on harder tasks.
+Specifically, the improvement in pass@10 rate brought by {\sdvp} and {\sdvpp} over {\sd} increases by 3.96\% and 4.10\% on easy-level tasks, while 12.04\% and 13.76\% on hard-level tasks on average, respectively. {As introduced in \Cref{subsec:plandtranstasks}, the original programs of harder LeetCode problems typically include more complex solving logic and implementations, involving more AST nodes and more external API invocations to translate.} The results indicate that pseudocode-based code translation is notably helpful in complementing direct translation for relatively complicated programs.
+Our case studies in \Cref{subsubsec:advantages} will further discuss the advantages of pseudocode-based translation, which also align with this observation.

+{\textit{Pass Rates with Different Numbers of Attempts.} We also compare the pass rates of direct translation {\sd} and hybrid strategy {\sdvpp} with varying numbers of attempts (i.e., pass@\textit{k}, \textit{k}${\in}$\{2,4,6,8,10\}).
+As shown in \Cref{fig: rq1-passk-all}, {\sdvpp} consistently shows higher pass rates than {\sd} under different \textit{k} values.
+In addition, the benefit of using the hybrid strategy (demonstrated by improvement of using {\sdvpp}, indicated by ``(+\textit{value})'' in \Cref{fig: rq1-passk-all}) slightly increases with larger \textit{k} values, indicating that the hybrid strategy can better leverage more attempts to generate correct translations.
+These further confirm the effectiveness of pseudocode-based translation in complementing direct translation, suggesting the adoption of hybrid strategies with multiple attempts to enhance code translation accuracy. }